google/earthengine-community/tutorials/creating-web-apps/index.md

     fullscreenControl: false
 });

-// Set the default map's cursor to a "crosshair". map.style().set("cursor", "crosshair");
+// Set the default map's cursor to a ‘crosshair’. map.style().set(‘cursor’, ‘crosshair’);

 // Set the center and zoom level of the new map. map.setCenter(79.32, 26.56, 4);